11ty/11ty-website/src/docs/plugins/serverless.md

 You can add the Bundler plugin more than once to accommodate multiple Eleventy Serverless rendering modes simultaneously.
 Your templates can render in multiple modes!

-{% callout "info", "md" -%}
+{% callout "info", "md-block" -%}
 You won’t need to set up bundler plugins for every individual template, but instead you’ll want to use one plugin for each rendering mode.

  * Dynamic pages via server side rendering will need one plugin, perhaps named `onrequest` or `dynamic`.
  * Delayed rendering using On-demand Builders will need another plugin, perhaps named `onfirstrequest` or `odb`.
 {% endcallout %}

 #### Bundler Options